joshuafortunatus/nps_barb_public_api/README.md

 ## Data Source

-Data is primarily sourced from the National Parks Service API, with some data manually imbued.
+Data is primarily sourced from the National Parks Service API, with some data manually curated.

 ## License